turtlecoin/pool-guardian/README.md

 You probably want to be looking at config.serviceNodes initially.

-Example Configuration based on Ununtu 16.04.
+Example Configuration based on Ubuntu 16.04.

 * Install HAProxy: